GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/01_Low_Level_rendering/06_loadStoreTextures.md

 SPtr<Texture> texture = Texture::create(desc);
 ~~~~~~~~~~~~~

-You can then bind a load-store texture to a GPU program by calling @ref bs::ct::GpuParams::setLoadStoreTexture(GpuProgramType, const String&, const TextureType&, const TextureSurface&) "ct::GpuParams::setLoadStoreTexture()" as was described in an earlier chapter.
+You can then bind a load-store texture to a GPU program by calling @bs::ct::GpuParams::setLoadStoreTexture(GpuProgramType, const String&, const TextureType&, const TextureSurface&) as was described in an earlier chapter.

 ~~~~~~~~~~~~~{.cpp}
 SPtr<GpuParams> params = ...;